What Is A Goldendoodle?

 The F2B goldendoodle means there is a mix of generations also referred to as multigenerational doodles.
 It would be a F1 Goldendoodle and an F1B Goldendoodle.
 While less common they are still a great generation.
 You see the non shedding quality come back in this generation so good for homes with moderate allergies.
 You still get the good traits of personality and good health also.

 Grooming will be a big requirement with Goldendoodles.
 Some more than others depending on the coat type.
 You should groom them about every 4 to 6 weeks and they should be brushed regularly.
+You can learn more here in our article on how to groom a Goldendoodle.

 The hair will be wavy to curly not so much straight but we do see it.
 You will have very little shedding if any at all.
 Most are very allergy friendly with the F1B being the most allergy friendly dog.